 The financial statements have been prepared in accordance with International Financial Reporting Standards as adopted by the European Union (IFRS).
 Currently applicable IFRS do not provide specific guidance concerning all aspects of the recognition and measurement of insurance contracts.
-Therefore, as envisioned in IAS 8, Accounting Policies, Changes in Accounting Estimates and Errors, to those aspects where specific guidance is not provided by IFRS 4, Insurance Contracts, the provisions embodied under accounting policy that the Company applied at first-time adoption of IFRS 4 have been applied.
-The accounting policies adopted are consistent with those of the previous financial year, except for recently adopted IFRS effective 1 January 2020 as outlined in note 1 'Adoption of new standards, amendments and revisions to existing standards'.
+In line with Allianz Group and in accordance with the provisions of IFRS 4, the company uses accounting principles generally accepted in the United States of America (US GAAP) as the basis for measuring insurance contracts under IFRS.
+The accounting policies adopted are consistent with those of the previous financial year.
 The financial statements also comply with the requirements of relevant Irish legislation including the Companies Act 2014.